mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerEditForeign` (edit-foreign.php) (renamed to `ForeignEditPlugin`) can not display unlimited number of foreign values.
 The default limit is 200, now.

+- Plugin `AdminerTranslation` (translation.php) (renamed to `TranslationPlugin`) uses different table to store translations.
+It now translates also table names and field names.

 - Plugin `AdminerFileUpload` (file-upload.php) (renamed to `FileUploadPlugin`) uses different directory structure for uploaded files.
 It now contains also the database name: "$uploadPath/db_name/table_name".
 The target directory is created automatically.